custom-components/ble_monitor/README.md

 ### Deleting devices and sensors

 Removing devices can be done by removing the corresponding lines in your `configuration.yaml`.
 In the UI, you can delete devices by typing `-` in the `MAC address` field.
-Note that if the [discovery](#discovery) option is set to `True` is will be discovered automatically again.
+Note that if the [discovery](#discovery) option is set to `True` they will be discovered automatically again.

 Unfortunately, old devices and sensor entities are not entirely deleted by this, they will still be visible, but will be `unavailable` after a restart.
 The same applies for changing a name of an existing device, the devices and sensor entities with the old name will still remain visible, but with an `unavailable` state after a restart.
 To completely remove these left overs, follow the following steps.